egeozgul/Custom-3D-Software-Rendering-Engine/README.md

 # Custom-3D-Simulation & Rendering-Engine
 This is a simulation and rendering engine that is developed in C from scratch without using any library.
 Everything is programmed completely from sctrach including triangle rasterization and 3D projection algorithms.
 No library is used.
-Even the matrix functions are implemented from scratch.
+Even the matrix functions and font rendering subroutines are implemented from scratch.

 ![image](video.gif)